Introduction

 Step 1: Carefully pour the cup of salt into the shower drain.

-Step 2: Slowly combine the salt with the boiling water, allowing the mixture to interact with the clog effectively.
+Step 2: Gradually mix the salt with the boiling water, allowing it to work on the clog.

-Step 3: Let the solution sit in the drain for about 15-20 minutes, allowing the heat and salt to work on the blockage.
+Step 3: Let the solution sit in the drain for about 15-20 minutes, enabling the heat and salt to address the blockage.

 Step 4: Finally, rinse the drain with more hot water to help clear away any loosened debris.